Locals rally to help save Vail Valley eateries

 “We finally decided to make it happen by approaching key organizations across the county for buy-in, setting up social presences on Facebook and Instagram and launching the campaign,” Gladitsch said.
 Save Our Restaurants just launched this week.

-Even with the vaccine coming to Colorado and hope on the horizon, there is still a long road ahead.
+Even with the vaccine coming to Colorado and Eagle County and hope on the horizon, there is still a long road ahead.
 State and county safety mandates are still in place to help stop the spread of COVID-19.
-Eagle County restaurants are currently operating at 25% of capacity, or 50 people, whichever is fewer.
+Eagle County restaurants are currently operating at 25% of capacity, or at 50 people or less, whichever is fewer.

 “Our restaurants are facing strict dine-in restrictions and a large part of our population may not feel comfortable dining in anyway.
 But everyone can do their part to help our restaurants survive by ordering out frequently,” Gladitsch said.

-Save Our Restaurants reached out to several local organizations including the Vail Valley Partnership, the Vail Chamber and Beaver Creek Merchants to help get the word out and they promptly backed this grass roots effort.
+Save Our Restaurants reached out to several local organizations including the Vail Valley Partnership, the Vail Chamber & Business Association and Beaver Creek Merchant Association to help get the word out and they promptly backed this grassroots effort.

 Eagle restaurants do not need to do anything to participate in the program because this effort will be driven by local and visiting diners.